 - 75 g Ginger

 - 35 ml Light Soy Sauce

 - 50 ml Mirin

-- Heat the plums and red wine vinegar in a pan and bring to a boil and transfer to a slow cooker preheated on a low setting
+- Heat the plums and red wine vinegar in a pan and bring to a boil.

-- When you are ready pass the cooked plums first through a rough sieve to get rid of the pips and ginger and then through a fine sieve
+- Pass the cooked plums first through a rough sieve to get rid of the solids and then through a fine sieve to refine.

-The calorific value for this recipe refers to the full amount that the recipe makes and will serve between 10 and 20 servings depending on usage.
+The calorific value for this recipe refers to the full amount that the recipe.

 Nutrition Information:Yield: 1 Serving Size: 1